-The story of Samson and his unique life begins with the Philistines harassing those who lived in the southern part of ancient Israel.
+The story of Samson begins with the Philistines harassing those who lived in the southern part of ancient Israel.
 The Philistines were a warlike people, some of which were tall and strong (e.g. Goliath), who dwelled on land that belonged to the tribe of Judah (Joshua 13:2 - 3, 15:47).
 They were allowed to dominate part of God's people as punishment for their sins (Judges 13:1).
-The Eternal, after allowing his people to be bullied for several years, decides to send them a champion named Samson to begin freeing his people from their grip (Judges 13:1, 5).

 God sends the Angel of the Lord to a Danite woman to announce she will be healed of her barrenness.
-She and her husband Manoah are instructed to raise Samson as a Nazarite (Judges 13:3 - 14).
-This dedicated state of serving God is meant to last his entire life (verse 7).
+She and her husband Manoah are instructed to raise their son as a Nazarite (Judges 13:3 - 14).
+This dedicated state of serving God is meant to last until death (verse 7).
 The Lord, as the child grows up, not only blesses him but also begins to stir within him, through the Holy Spirit, the desire to fulfill his will (verses 24 - 25).

 Samson greatly desired to marry a Philistine woman of Timnath (Judges 14:1 - 4).
 A young lion attacks him as he travels to the city to take her for a wife.
 In his first notable act of strength he, with his bare hands, quickly tears up and kills the hungry lion (Judges 14:6).

-During his wedding celebration guests are offered a valuable prize if they answer a riddle (Judges 14:10 - 14).
+During his wedding celebration he offers his guests a valuable prize if they answer a riddle (Judges 14:10 - 14).
 Stumped, the guests resort to having his new wife ply the answer from him (verses 15 - 17).
 Samson, enraged after discovering he had been tricked into divulging the riddle's answer, kills thirty Philistines in order to provide the promised prize (verses 18 - 19).

 Three thousand men of Judah decide to turn Samson over to the Philistines in order to avoid retribution upon their tribe for his deeds.
 He seizes on the opportunity, however, to get close to Israel's enemy.
 Once he is turned over to them, he finds the jawbone of a newly dead ass and uses it to slay 1,000 men (Judges 15:9 - 15).

 The people of Gaza discover that Samson is in the city utilizing the services of a prostitute (Judges 16:1).
-They quickly decide to secretly surround him and wait until morning in order to take his life (verse 2).
+They quickly decide to secretly surround him and wait until morning in order to kill him (verse 2).
 He decides, however, to leave the city at midnight with a spectacular show of strength.
 While exiting Gaza he tears loose the city's gate, along with its posts and bar, and deposits them at the top of a hill outside the city (verse 3)!

-The last act of Samson's life is to call upon God to strengthen him, one last time, so that the Philistines may be judged for what they have done to him.
+The last act of Samson is to call upon God to strengthen him, one last time, so that the Philistines may be judged for what they have done to him.
 Standing with outstretched arms against the main supporting pillars of a pagan temple dedicated to Dagon, he pushes with all his might and causes the entire building to collapse!
-Not only does he kill himself, but also at least 3,000 Philistines AND their leaders who lose their lives in this climatic final miracle (Judges 16:26 - 30).
+Not only does he kill himself, but also at least 3,000 Philistines and their leaders (Judges 16:26 - 30).